Tempe Passes Strictest Texting and Driving Law in Arizona

 Studies have shown that texting and driving is six times more dangerous than driving while under the influence of alcohol.
 However, 69 percent of drivers admit to talking on a cellphone and 31 percent admit to texting while driving in the last 30 days.

 Tempe drivers could face a fine of $100 for a first offense, $250 for a second offense.
 Any additional offenses within 24 months will be a fine of $500.
 The penalty will be considered a class one misdemeanor.

-The Phoenix injury attorneys at Phillips Law Group have seen the devastation that can result from a testing and driving accident and encourage all Arizona drivers to put down their cellphones while driving.
+The Tempe injury attorneys at Phillips Law Group have seen the devastation that can result from a testing and driving accident and encourage all Arizona drivers to put down their cellphones while driving.